Information on the different types of alcohol licences available and guidance on how to apply for them.

 - qualifying members’ clubs (such as the Royal British Legion, working men’s clubs and rugby clubs) need to apply for a club premises certificate if they plan to sell or supply alcohol

 To apply for a licence, you will need to complete an application form and send it to your local council, along with the fee.
 You may also need to send copies of your form (depending on the type of application you are making) to the police and other ‘responsible authorities’.
-You can apply online if your council accepts electronic applications.
-Otherwise, you can apply by post:
+You can apply online if your council accepts electronic applications, please use our licence finder to find the appropriate forms.
+Otherwise, you can apply by using the postal forms available in the relevant section of this guidance.

 Forms are also available for: